ncomeau/CBC_Container_Cat_Example/README.md

 # CBC_Container_Cat_Example
 This repository is intended to highlight, and simplify, the process for building, and running, an demo example comprised of multiple varying k8 deployments.
-This demo is intended to showcase one of the many capabilities of the CBC Container Security offering; configuration controls for optimal k8 hygiene.
+This demo is intended to showcase one of the many capabilities of the CBC Container Security offering; configuration controls for optimal k8 hygiene & security.

 ## Setup Instructions
 1. Download server ISO from Ubuntu's [page.](https://releases.ubuntu.com/20.04/)